Tombolo Calcio

 Tombolo Calcio is an Italian association football club located in Tombolo, Veneto.
-It currently plays in Seconda Categoria.
+It currently plays in Prima Categoria.

 History

 Refounded in 1974, from 1985 to 1989 it played in Serie D. In the 2008–09 Terza Categoria season, the team had under contract, the former Parma, Inter and Juventus player Dino Baggio.

 In the 2018–2019 season, the first team merges with Vigontina San Paolo F.C.
 The company remains active only at the youth sector level.

 In the summer of 2021, the Tombolo comes out of Vigontina San Paolo F.C., acquiring the youth sector of the A.C.
 Tombolo, and renaming the Tombolo Calcio.